Hands on. Minds on.

 Feed your eyes and ears… and your soul.
-The arts take center stage at Virginia Tech—in the new Center for the Arts, in numerous music and theatre events, in Virginia Tech Union events and concerts, and in academic programs.
+The arts take center stage at Virginia Tech—in the new Moss Arts Center, in numerous music and theatre events, in Virginia Tech Union events and concerts, and in academic programs.
 Read more

 At Virginia Tech, a first impression may be all you need.

 Visitor and Undergraduate Admissions Center